 - Selection Variables, which are used to model fixed-length selections of some items, and can include more than one selection per variable (as rows of a matrix).

 - Partition/Allocation Variables, which are used to partition a list of items into disjoint subsets (also known as allocation and assignment), and can include more than one partitioning per variable (as rows of matrices).

 - Sample usage: Vehicle Routing Problem (VRP) and Hub Location Allocation.

-- Fixed Sum Variable, which are used to model real-valued variables which are needed to have some fixed target sum value (in whole matrix, in rows, or in columns).
+- Fixed Sum Variables, which are used to model real-valued variables that are needed to have some fixed target sum value (in the whole matrix, in rows, or in columns).

 - Sample usage: Transportation Problem.

-All of these variable types, are encoded to real values in the range of [0,1].
-Hence, all of algorithms implemented in YPEA, van be used to solve any defined problem, interchangeably.
+All of these variable types are encoded to real values in the range of [0,1].
+Hence, all of the algorithms implemented in YPEA, can be used to solve any defined problem, interchangeably.

 The download links of this project are listed below.

 If you wish, you can cite this content as follows.